As an Amazon Associate, We may receive a commission for purchases made through links in the post at no additional cost to you.

-Do Air Conditioners Pull Air from Outside?
+Do Window Air Conditioners Pull Air from Outside?

 The air then goes through the air conditioner, where it goes over refrigerator-like parts supercoiled to increase the area of contact.
 The now cool air then leaves through the front of the AC while heat leaves through a heat vent at the back.

 Air conditioners have air filters that prevent the machine from sucking in dust particles.
 The dust is usually from the air inside your house.
-If you were to inspect your Ac’s air filter, you’d see debris that is more common in your house than from the outside.
+If you were to inspect your AC’s air filter, you’d see debris that is more common in your house than from the outside.

 Upon cooling the air, the fan pulls in more hot air from your house, and the cycle continues.
-In that way, there is a cyclic movement of air from your house throughout the AC and back into the house as cool air.
+In that way, there is a cyclic movement of air from your house through the AC and back into the house as cool air.

 That’s the principle behind the cooling power of the window air conditioners.
 Window air conditioners operate to cool air within their environs, which is the inside of a house.
 Once installed, the window air conditioners operate under the same principles as a refrigerator.